Get More People to Read and Share Your Content

 Choose the right images

-In addition, you need to position those images in the right places.
+Also, you need to position those images in the right places.
 Pay attention to the context and add visual content whenever you need to explain or illustrate a point more clearly.
 Make sure to choose visual elements that fit into the style and color scheme of your site.
 You don’t want them to stick out like they don’t belong there.
-The choice of images has to make the website more usable, since it will improve the experience and impressions of your users.
+The choice of images has to make the website more usable since it will improve the experience and impressions of your users.

 Improve the loading time